pgailinas/dip-ai-image-detection/README.md

 ## ⚙️ Execution Notes

-- Designed for **Google Colab execution**
+- Designed primarily for **Google Colab execution**
-- The tutorial notebooks are publicly available through GitHub and can be viewed without an account.
+- Tutorial notebooks can be viewed directly through GitHub without an account
+- Public dataset download support is integrated into the workflow
-- Uses a **metadata-driven pipeline** (no need to store full datasets locally)
+- Uses a metadata-driven modular pipeline architecture
+- Intermediate CSV artifacts enable reproducible staged execution
-- Notebooks are modular and follow a structured pipeline
+- Notebooks are structured sequentially and can be executed independently once prerequisites are generated

 ## 👤 Author